 - While the sauce is thickening, get a small sauce pan out and heat it over medium.
 Melt the coconut oil in this pan.
 Once hot, add the red onion and saute until it begins to turn clear, then add the red bell pepper and jalapeño.
 Saute for 2-3 minutes.

 - Adjust the heat to low-medium and stir the black beans into the pan.
 Leave covered and cook for 3 minutes.
 Prepare the water for boiling in a large pot and follow the instructions for cooking your pasta that are listed on its package.

 - After you've drained and rinsed the pasta, return the pot to the stove, over low-medium heat.
 Add the Nacho Teese Sauce (or homemade sauce) to the pasta, along with the black bean mixture; stirring until evenly coated and combined.
 Cover the pot and cook for 5 minutes.

 - Once you're ready to serve, stir the avocado, cilantro and lime into the mac 'n' cheese, then salt to taste.

-As great as this recipe is, with the slightly hot red sauce and creamy mac, I can’t wait to show you what’s coming up next!
+As great as this Mexican Mac Burrito is, I can’t wait to show you what’s coming up next!